 Can The Family/Employer Offset Their Tax Liabilities?

-Another possible tax benefit is the Child Care Tax Credit.
-This credit allows the taxpayer to claim between 20% and 35% of childcare expenses based on income.
-The credit can be up to $3,000 for one child or up to $6,000 for two or more children.
-Again, a nanny’s pay qualifies as a childcare expense for purposes of receiving the tax credit.
+Another possible tax benefit is the Child and Dependent Care Credit.
+This credit lets you claim between 20% and 35% of your childcare expenses based on your income.
+The credit can be up to $3,000 for one child or $6,000 for two or more children.
+It's possible that a family can utilize a Dependent Care FSA and the Child and Dependent Care Credit, but not for the same expenses.

 Cash Isn't Always King

-It’s not uncommon for families to pay their childcare providers in cash, but as outlined above, there are several legal requirements that must be adhered to.
+It's not uncommon for families to pay their childcare providers in cash, but several legal requirements must be adhered to, as outlined above.

 Paying a nanny under the table puts the employer and the employee at risk.
 If the IRS gets involved, penalties and back taxes will almost certainly be applied.
-A nanny could also choose to file for unemployment if his/her work with a family ends (even if everyone is on good terms).
-That claim will trigger to the state unemployment office that the applicable taxes were not paid.
+A nanny could also file for unemployment if their work with a family ends (even if everyone is on good terms).
+That claim will trigger the state unemployment office that the applicable taxes were not paid.

 Schedule a Consultation